ramonfigueiredo/machine_learning_in_python/README.md

 * Splitting the dataset into the Training set and Test set
 * Fitting Simple Linear Regression to the Training set
 * Predicting the Test set results
+* Visualising the Training and Test set results

 * Visualising the Training set results
 ![Visualising the Training set results](https://github.com/ramonfigueiredopessoa/machine_learning_in_python/blob/master/src/2_regression/1_simple_linear_regression/Visualising-the-Test-set-results.png)
 * Visualising the Test set results